one-among-us/data/people/Futajuhuacha/page.en.md

 On April 2nd, 2018, Xueli passed away by suicide.

-From the first seven days to the seventh seven days [^2] of Xueli's death, she always missed Xueli, the lovely, gentle girl who quietly left alone.
+From the first “seven days” to the seventh “seven days” [^2] of Xueli’s death, she always missed Xueli, the lovely, gentle girl who quietly left alone.

 > May the world treat you gently.
 >
-> It's suddenly raining heavily in Chongqing...
+> It’s suddenly raining heavily in Chongqing...
 >
 > Is this your way of calling me...?

-During the days, Huacha's mental health became worse and worse.
+During the “seven days”, Huacha’s mental health became worse and worse.
-She said that she was not sure about whether she could live to the seventh seven days of Xueli's death.
+She said that she was not sure about whether she could live to the end of the seventh “seven days” of Xueli’s death.

-On the fourth seven days,
-she almost couldn't control the thought of suicide on the Huanghuayuan Jialingjiang Bridge, which was a land of fate —— the place of death of Xueli and several other MtFs in Chongqing.
+On the last day of the fourth “seven days”, she almost couldn’t control the thought of suicide on the Huanghuayuan Jialingjiang Bridge, which was a land of fate —— the place of death of Xueli and several other MtFs in Chongqing.

 At the end of June, she attempted to take her own life again and was admitted to ICU.